mwaskom/Psych252/Week6/Contrasts_and_Mediation.md

 Answer: There is a significant interaction between the number of family programs available and the percentage of families who use these programs, `b = .007, t(64) = 2.06, p = .04`

-**(e) Interpret the answer by examining g the effect of family programs on employee satisfaction for companies who have the average number of employees with families**
+**(e) Interpret the answer by examining the effect of family programs on employee satisfaction for companies who have the average number of employees with families**

 Revisit our centered lm: